Textadept 12.6 Manual

 macOS Note: XCode provides Clang.

-Linux Note: these requirements should be readily available from a package manager.
-On Ubuntu for example, these dependencies would be provided by the build-essential, qtbase5-dev, libgtk-3-dev (or libgtk2.0-dev), and libncurses-dev packages.
+Linux Note: a package manager likely supplies these requirements.
+On Ubuntu for example, the build-essential, qtbase5-dev, libgtk-3-dev (or libgtk2.0-dev), and libncurses-dev packages are all that is needed.

 Compiling